arturbac/stralgo/README.md

 # stralgo
-constexpr number &lt;-> string composition, formating and convertions with full support of unterminated string views Thru years of participating in projects, string formating like vnprintf had always a downsides
+constexpr number &lt;-> string composition, formating and convertions with full support of unterminated string views Thru years of participating in big projects, using string formating like vnprintf had always a drawbacks

 * there was no consistency between formating string and arguments, that was source of errors detected at runtime.
-* string composition was always done at runtime even if some operations and arguments was known and could be known at compile time
+* string composition was always done at runtime even if some operations and arguments were known and could be used at compile time
 * all that C library functions require null terminated C strings
-* formating information for ex in vsnprintf could not be easly shared/reused.
+* formating information for example in vsnprintf could not be easly shared/reused across project.
-* working on pointers to chars often causes a lot of redudant strlen and dangling pointer errors
+* working on pointers to null terminated strings often causes a lot of redudant strlen and dangling pointer errors

 ## features

-This code solves thise problems
+This code solves thise problems:

-* foramting information is attached to arguments and prevents mismatching formating with number type errors at compile time
+* foramting information is attached to arguments and prevents mismatching formating with argument type errors at compile time
 * every convertion, composing, formatting is constexpr except allocations
 * full suport for std::string_view with not null terminated strings
-* formating traits can be declared constexpr constant and reused
+* formating traits can be declared constexpr constant and reused consistently across project
-* minimum c++20 compiler required (in development at this point constexpr unit tests require c++20 and std::is_constant_evaluated() )
+* minimum c++20 compiler required (in development at this point constexpr unit tests require c++20 and std::is_constant_evaluated() required for float size calculation)
 * fully constexpr string to number and number to string convetions for functions that doesn't allocate (using output interators)
-* extensive number formating with traits
+* extensive number formating with constexpr traits
 * merging string_views and composing any data (string_views, numbers) with one variadic template, one allocation
 * compose, merge doesn't allow using directly pointers to chars and char tables (usable only with std::basic_string_view), to dissallow working with pointers